 Historic Sites of Manitoba: Winnipeg Falls South School No. 1346 (River Hills, RM of Whitemouth)

 The Winnipeg Falls School District was established in June 1905 in the Rural Municipality of Whitemouth.
-In 1929, when construction of the Seven Sisters hydroelectric powe dam commenced, the original schoolhouse was replaced by two structures: the Winnipeg Falls North School nearer to Seven Sisters and the other a two-room structure at this site in the community of River Hills.
+In 1929, when construction of the Seven Sisters hydroelectric power dam commenced, the original schoolhouse was replaced by two structures: the Winnipeg Falls North School nearer to Seven Sisters and the other a two-room structure at this site in the community of River Hills.
 A third classroom was added to it in the 1950s.
-When the South School closed in 1966, the building was turned into a community hall.
+In 1967, the district became part of the Agassiz School Division.
+When the South School closed in 1968, the building was turned into a community hall.

 The structure was gone at the time of a 2020 site visit.